 There are two main types of catheter ablation:

 - Radiofrequency ablation: The doctor uses catheters to send radiofrequency energy (similar to microwave heat) that creates circular scars around each vein or group of veins.

 - Cryoablation: A single catheter sends a balloon tipped with a substance that freezes the tissues to cause a scar.

 Maze procedure: This is usually done while you’re having open-heart surgery for another problem, like a bypass or valve replacement.
 The surgeon makes small cuts in the upper part of your heart.
 They’re stitched together to form the scar tissue that stops abnormal signals.

 Mini maze: Most people with AFib don’t need open-heart surgery.
-That’s where this minimally invasive option comes in.
+That’s where this less invasive option comes in.
 The doctor makes several small cuts between your ribs and uses a camera to guide catheters for either cryoablation or radiofrequency ablation.
 Some hospitals offer robot-assisted surgery that uses smaller cuts and allows for greater precision.
 Your doctor will put a video camera or tiny robot into your chest.
 It’ll guide the creation of scar tissue that may help keep your heartbeat at the right pace.